ChrisRegado/streamdeck-googlemeet/README.md

 ## Developing the Chrome Extension

 Follow the usual "Load unpacked" installation instructions described above, pointing Chrome at the `browser-extension` folder of your workspace.
 You can then reload the extension directly from source using the reload button on Chrome's Extension Settings page.
 See https://developer.chrome.com/extensions/getstarted for more details.

-## Uninstalling

-In the Stream Deck desktop app, click the "More Actions..." button, search for "Google Meet" (or scroll down to find it), and click the "Uninstall..." button.

-In Chrome, go to your Extensions Settings page (`chrome://extensions/`), and click the Remove button for the Stream Deck Google Meet Actions.

 ## Contributing